 In March, HWP signed a new funding contract with the Ministry of Primary Industries which will provide a grant of $520,000 from its Irrigation Acceleration Fund to support HWP’s Initial Step Programme.
 Additionally, MPI have stated their intent to reserve further funding to support a Stage 1 Full Feasibility work programme.

-Farming in the Hurunui District has changed a lot since HWP first applied for resource consent and with it the irrigation requirements of farmers.
-A vital step towards assessing what the scheme will look like involves talking with farmer shareholders to find out what they are planning for their farms, and discussing their future irrigation requirements.
-HWP has procured the services of Walton Farm Consulting to gather this information.
+Farming in the Hurunui District has changed a lot since HWP first applied for resource consent, and with it, the irrigation requirements of farmers.
+Recognising this, HWP used the services of Walton Farm Consulting to go out and talk to HWP farmer shareholders to find out what they are planning for their farms, and to discuss their future irrigation requirements.

 Click below for:

 23/05/16 & 19/05/16 - HWP holds a series of shareholder meetings.
 See News Update for further info.

 11/04/16 - HWP gets HDC Support